 This mode requires a local triggering mechanism to launch the agent, as the half-managed mode.
-It also have the same benefits for memory usage and reduced security concerns.
-However, the agent only executes a fixed list of tasks, and the server only receive execution results, without any control.
+It also has the same benefits for memory usage and reduced security concerns.
+However, the agent only executes a fixed list of tasks, and the server only receives the execution results, without any control.
 As sending those results may be done separatly, this mode may also be used offline.
 This is achieved by using specific task-dedicated launchers, instead of the fusioninventory-agent one.

 $> fusioninventory-inventory > inventory.xml $> fusioninventory-injector --file inventory.xml --url http://my.server/plugins/fusioninventory/

 $> fusioninventory-inventory | curl --data @- http://my.server/plugins/fusioninventory/

 This mode is the most complex to set-up, as you have to script the execution of multiple programs, this is not just a matter of configuration.
 It is also restricted to a limited set of agent tasks, for which a dedicated launcher exists (currently: local inventory, network discovery, network inventory).
 However, you have a full local control of agent execution.

 If you don’t trust the GLPI server for any reason (for instance, because it is run by another organization), of if your use case is just to report an inventory regularily, this mode is perfectly suited.
 It can get summarized as: only what the agent wants, only when the agent wants.